 - Health issues

-Come and have fun with our Seniors!
+Come and have fun with our seniors!
 Fellowship is our forte!
-Through the Senior Ministry and the 50+ Bible study group, there are parties throughout the year, special guest entertainers, and bus trips to events.
+Through the Senior Ministry and the 50+ Bible study group, there are parties and special luncheons throughout the year.

 The Legacy project is designed not to give a biography of your life, but to offer insights as to what makes you unique, offering a deeper understanding of who you are and whose you are.
 Biographical stories will undoubtedly come into play but should be given as support to what has caused you to believe what you do and how that has materialized in your life.
 With some preparation, the interview can aid you in reviewing your life and evaluating where you are in your faith walk.
 It can also aid our church members in knowing each other better.
 The Legacy diary is similar in purpose to the Legacy interviews.
 There are things you can do in written form that time constraints may limit in the recorded interview.
 There is no length restrictions to the diary.
 It may also be possible to include a few photographs.